minoralisonr/Nova-SpartaHack/README.md

-###Nova
+### Nova
-Nova is an innovative AI-powered app inspired on preventing lifestyle diseases.
+Nova is a personalized AI-powered web-based app, that helps to prevent lifestyle diseases.
 This web-based app was bootstrapped with Create React App.

 Available Scripts
 In the frontend directory, you can run: